-752 F. 2d at 1421, 1422.
+752 F.2d at 1421, 1422.

-The preponderance of the evidence establishes the appellant intended to relinquish his United States citizenship It therefore follows that the Department has sustained it burden of proof.
+The preponderance of the evidence establishes that appellant intended to relinquish his United States citizenship.
+It therefore follows that the Department has sustained its burden of proof.

-Upon consideration of the foregoing, we hereby affirm th Department's determination that appellant expatriated himsel when he made a formal declaration of allegiance to Mexico.
+Upon consideration of the foregoing, we hereby affirm the Department's determination that appellant expatriated himself when he made a formal declaration of allegiance to Mexico.